PhilippeMorier/talus/README.md

 ### WebStorm

+#### Plugin: Awesome Console

+Install [this plugin](https://plugins.jetbrains.com/plugin/7677-awesome-console) to be able to click on a file path within the console.

 #### Macro

 Setting up a macro which will fix all the linting issues, optimizes the imports and runs Prettier.